lookcho/toy_robot_simulator/README.md

 pip install .
 ```

-Run
+Run the sim
 ```shell
 python exec.py
 ```

-to run the tests
+To run the tests
 ```shell
 pytest .
 ```